 • Carotenoids (beta-carotene, lutein etc)

-Cf. Schalch, W. and Chylack, L.T.
-(2003): Antioxidant micronutrients and cataracts.
+Cf. Schalch, W. and Chylack, L.T (2003): Antioxidant micronutrients and cataracts.
 The ophthalmologist.
-2003; 100:181-189, https://link.springer.com/article/10.1007/s00347-003-0788-0
+2003; 100:181–189, https://link.springer.com/article/10.1007/s00347-003-0788-0

 • Vitamin E

-• Prevents lens opacity
+• Prevents lens clouding

-• Vitamin E deficiency increases risk by a factor of 1.8 to 3.7 (9 studies with 10,355 subjects)
+• Vitamin E deficiency increases risk by 1.8 to 3.7 times (9 studies with 10.355 subjects)

 • Zhang, Y. et al. (2015): Vitamin E and risk of age-related cataract: a meta-analysis.
 Public Health Nutr.
 2015 Oct;18(15):2804-14. https://www.ncbi.nlm.nih.gov/pubmed/25591715

-• Riboflavin (vitamin B2)
+• Riboflavin (Vitamin B2)

-• Important for the lens metabolism
+• Important for lens metabolism

 • Vitamin C

-• Prevents lens opacity
+• Prevents lens clouding

-• Reduces risk by about 40% (9 intervention studies with 80,675 subjects)
+• Reduces risk by approx. 40% (9 intervention studies with 80.675 subjects)

 • Zinc (has a regulating effect on the hormone balance)